siscia/open-source/readme.md

 ### Finding the correct artifact to fix an issue

-There are infinte way to address the same issues, but few way that makes really sense in your project, newcomers don't yet know those way.
+There are infinite way to address the same issues, but few way that makes really sense in your project, newcomers don't yet know those way.

-**Takeaway:** If you had a discussion about a particular issue or if you read some reasource, or if you code a prototype point those artifact to the newcomer.
+**Takeaway:** If you had a discussion about a particular issue or if you read some resource, or if you code a prototype point those artifact to the newcomer.

 ## Code Issues

 ### Dealing with Code Complexity/Instability

-The more complex is the code the harder is to contribuite.
+The more complex is the code the harder is to contribute.

 **Takeaway:** Keep the code as simple as possible (obviously) and explain how and why the complex things are complex.